 Vitamin E has lots of antioxidant benefits that are essential for your immune system, but it also helps dilate your blood vessels and prevent blood clots.
 Vitamin E has various benefits.
 Most importantly, it protects cells from damage caused by toxins.

 Also, it maintains the good function of our muscles.
-It also reduces the risk of many diseases, such as heart diseases, cancer, and Alzheimer’s.
+It also reduces the risk of many diseases, such as heart disease, cancer, and Alzheimer’s.

 Vitamin K